iprana-lab/lab-template/src/README.md

 - scripts/

 ## Guidelines
-- Follow PEP8 (for Python)
-- Add docstrings to all functions
 - Keep functions modular and reusable
 - Use meaningful file names
 - Avoid dumping everything into a single script